lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 talked about `rclone` and `entr`.
 I also showed you how I make this process a Daemon and manage it using `systemd`.

+I want to remind you that the **key idea** of this post is _simplicity_.
+We want to solve our simple problems with simple solutions.
+My use case of Dropbox is very simple.
+And this is why one simple line of shell script would be a better solution than using a feature-rich, and possibly proprietary remote storage client.

-Thanks so much for reading.
+Thanks so much for reading!
 I really hope you enjoy this post.
-Got a better way to do a similar job, or know how to extend the script for another use case?
+Got a better way to do the same job, or know how to extend the script for another use case?
 Let me know in the comment section below!